Attrash-Islam/react-input-validator/README.md

 # Validation timer
-The validation is checked when the user has stopped writing for one complete second to follow the UI principles
+The validation is checked when the user has stopped writing for one complete second to follow the UI principles (In the meanwhile the sn-loading will be revealed into super.getValidationClass() method)
 <br /><br /><br />
 <img src="https://cdn.rawgit.com/Attrash-Islam/react-input-validator/master/Images/validation_process.png" />